 - If you’re happy just inserting an image of your signature onto agreements, Signature Maker allows you to scrawl your signature within your browser, then download the signature file as an image.

-- For something more secure, SignEasy (iOS, Android) is one of the most popular mobile apps for completing and signing a wide array of file types including PDF, Word, and Excel (see the image above).
+- For something more secure, SignEasy (no longer available) (iOS, Android) is one of the most popular mobile apps for completing and signing a wide array of file types including PDF, Word, and Excel (see the image above).
 Once signed, you can share documents through a range of cloud services.
 If you only need to sign a couple of documents, the free version of the app will be fine.
 But if you need to regularly sign documents, you’ll have to upgrade to the premium version.

 - CudaSign (iOS, Android) is a similar but slightly more advanced option than SignEasy.
 It costs from $1 per month, but there is a free trial available.
 Whoever uploads the document can specify the signatory.
 An email link is sent, and signers can then “sign from their computer, tablet or cell phone”.

 Next time you click an I accept, or I agree button, bear in mind that you are signing a legal contract.
 And whenever you come to sign any other form of document electronically, know that your sign of intent is just as legally valid as a hand-written signature.

 Over to you: Do you think all these “signs of intent” should be considered as legally valid as a handwritten signature?

 Image Credits: Courtroom One Gravel by Beth Cortez-Neavel (Flickr), Signature by Sebastien Wiertz (Flickr)